jerlyrosa/npm-random-phrases-vikings/README.md

 # random-phrases-vikings

-This is a pack that provides random famous Viking quotes.
+This is a pack that provides random famous viking quotes.

 ## Install